Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Isode STANAG 4774 Infrastructure

 Isode provides a number of applications with STANAG 4774 support.
-These all rely on common infrastructure.
+These all rely on a common infrastructure.
 For a given deployment of STANAG 4774, label structure is specified by a security policy.
 More information is provided in the Isode white paper “Creating and Managing a Security Label Policy”.
-A security policy is represented in as Security Policy Information File (SPIF).
-Isode uses the Open XML SPIF format, which is also used by NATO.
+A security policy is represented as a Security Policy Information File (SPIF).
+Isode uses the Open XML SPIF format, which is described above.

 SPIFs are too complex to manipulate manually, and so an editor is important.
 Isode provides a SPIF editor as part of its product set.
-This is shown below, editing the CWIX 2025 SPIF, which is a subset of the full NATO SPIF.
+This is shown below, editing the CWIX 2025 SPIF.
+It can handle more complex SPIFs.

 A sample catalog with two STANAG 4774 labels following CWIX 2025 SPIF is shown below: